-- insufficient funds to conduct clinical trials; - · the inability to find partners, if necessary, for support, including research, development, manufacturing or clinical needs; - the failure of tests or studies necessary to submit an NDA, such as clinical studies, bioequivalence studies in support of a 505(b)(2) regulatory filing, or stability studies; - the failure of clinical trials to demonstrate the safety and efficacy of our Product Candidates to the extent necessary to obtain regulatory approvals; - the failure by us or third-party investigators, CROs, or other third parties involved in the research to adhere to regulatory requirements applicable to the conduct of clinical trials; - the failure of preclinical testing and early clinical trials to predict results of later clinical trials: - any delay in completion of clinical trials caused by a regional, national or global disturbance where we or our collaborative partners are enrolling patients in clinical studies, such as a pandemic (including COVID-19), terrorist activities, or war, political unrest, a natural or manmade disaster or any other reason or event, resulting in increased costs; - any delay in obtaining advice from the FDA or similar regulatory authorities; and - the inability to obtain regulatory approval of our Product Candidates following completion of clinical trials, or delays in obtaining such approvals.
+- insufficient funds to conduct clinical trials; - · the inability to find partners, if necessary, for support, including research, development, manufacturing or clinical needs; - the failure of tests or studies necessary to submit an NDA, such as clinical studies, bioequivalence studies in support of a 505(b)(2) regulatory filing, or stability studies; - the failure of clinical trials to demonstrate the safety and efficacy of our Product Candidates to the extent necessary to obtain regulatory approvals; - the failure by us or third-party investigators, CROs, or other third parties involved in the research to adhere to regulatory requirements applicable to the conduct of clinical trials; - the failure of preclinical testing and early clinical trials to predict results of later clinical trials; - any delay in completion of clinical trials caused by a regional, national or global disturbance where we or our collaborative partners are enrolling patients in clinical studies, such as a pandemic (including COVID-19), terrorist activities, cyberattack, or war, political unrest, a natural or man-made disaster or any other reason or event, resulting in increased costs; - any delay in obtaining advice from the FDA or similar regulatory authorities; and - the inability to obtain regulatory approval of our Product Candidates following completion of clinical trials, or delays in obtaining such approvals.

 There can be no assurance that if our clinical trials are successfully initiated and completed we will be able to obtain approval by the FDA in the U.S. or similar regulatory authorities elsewhere in the world in a timely manner, if at all.
-For example, a CRL was received from the FDA regarding the NDA for HTX-011 on June 26, 2020, stating that it was unable to approve the application in its current form based on the need for additional non-clinical information.
-Based on the complete review of the NDA, the FDA did not identify any clinical safety or efficacy issues or CMC issues.
-There are four non-clinical issues in the CRL, none of which relate to any observed toxicity.
-Three relate to confirming exposure of excipients in preclinical reproductive toxicology studies, and the fourth relates to changing the manufacturing release specification of the allowable level of an impurity based on animal toxicology coverage.
-Even if we are successful in resolving some or all of the matters raised by the FDA in the CRL, there is significant risk that we will be unable to obtain FDA approval for HTX-011 on a timely basis or at all.
 If we fail to successfully develop and commercialize one or more of our Product Candidates, we may be unable to generate sufficient revenues to attain profitability, and our reputation in the industry and in the investment community would likely be significantly damaged, each of which would cause our stock price to significantly decrease.